Lightning-AI/pytorch-lightning/docs/source/common/loggers.rst

             some_img = fake_image()
             self.logger.experiment.add_image("generated_images", some_img, 0)

-To see your logs in terminal, run the following command:
+To see your logs, run the following command in the terminal:

 .. code-block:: bash